sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-module.md

 message MsgDeleteGroup {
   option (cosmos.msg.v1.signer) = "operator";

-  // operator is the account address of the operator who has the DeleteGroup permission of the group to be deleted. string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // operator defines the account address of the operator who has the DeleteGroup permission of the group to be deleted. string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // group_name is the name of the group which to be deleted string group_name = 2;
+  // group_name defines the name of the group which to be deleted string group_name = 2;
 }